Hacking-Notes/RedTeam/2 - Scanning + Enumeration/• Submask.md

 --- ---

-<h2>Submask</h2>
+<h2>Subnet Mask</h2>

-Subnet masks are used in IP addresses to specify the range of addresses that are part of a network.
+A subnet mask is used in IP addresses to specify the range of addresses that are part of a network.
 The subnet mask is denoted by a slash followed by a number, such as /24 or /23, which specifies the number of bits that are used to identify the network portion of the address.
-A larger subnet mask includes a larger range of IP addresses in the network, while a smaller subnet mask includes a smaller range of IP addresses.

-Most Commun
+The network portion of an IP address is the part that identifies the network, while the remaining part identifies the host.

+The most commonly used subnet masks are:
-	- A subnet mask of /24 (e.g. 192.168.0.1/24) specifies that the network includes all IP addresses from 192.168.0.1 to 192.168.0.254.
+-   <font color="blue">/24</font>: This subnet mask includes all IP addresses from x.x.x.1 to x.x.x.254, where x.x.x is the network portion of the address.
+This is often used for small to medium-sized networks.
-	ㅤ
-	-   A subnet mask of /23 (e.g. 192.168.0.1/23) specifies that the network includes all IP addresses from 192.168.0.1 to 192.168.1.254.
+-   <font color="blue">/23</font>: This subnet mask includes all IP addresses from x.x.x.1 to x.x.x.254, where x.x.x is the network portion of the address.
+This is often used for larger networks.
-	ㅤ
-	-   A subnet mask of /16 (e.g. 192.168.0.1/16) specifies that the network includes all IP addresses from 192.168.0.1 to 192.168.255.254.
+-   <font color="blue">/16</font>: This subnet mask includes all IP addresses from x.x.0.1 to x.x.255.254, where x.x is the network portion of the address.
+This is often used for very large networks.

-Others
+Other subnet masks that may be used to split a network into smaller subnetworks include:
-	-   /25: This subnet mask includes all IP addresses from x.x.x.1 to x.x.x.126, where x.x.x is the network portion of the address.
-This is often used to split a network into smaller subnetworks.
+-   <font color="blue">/25</font>: This subnet mask includes all IP addresses from x.x.x.1 to x.x.x.126, where x.x.x is the network portion of the address.
-	ㅤ
-	-   /26: This subnet mask includes all IP addresses from x.x.x.1 to x.x.x.62, where x.x.x is the network portion of the address.
-This is often used to split a network into smaller subnetworks.
+-   <font color="blue">/26</font>: This subnet mask includes all IP addresses from x.x.x.1 to x.x.x.62, where x.x.x is the network portion of the address.
-	ㅤ
-	-   /27: This subnet mask includes all IP addresses from x.x.x.1 to x.x.x.30, where x.x.x is the network portion of the address.
-This is often used to split a network into smaller subnetworks.
+-   <font color="blue">/27</font>: This subnet mask includes all IP addresses from x.x.x.1 to x.x.x.30, where x.x.x is the network portion of the address.
-	ㅤ
-	-   /28: This subnet mask includes all IP addresses from x.x.x.1 to x.x.x.14, where x.x.x is the network portion of the address.
-This is often used to split a network into smaller subnetworks.
+-   <font color="blue">/28</font>: This subnet mask includes all IP addresses from x.x.x.1 to x.x.x.14, where x.x.x is the network portion of the address.